deepjavalibrary/djl/examples/doc/InferenceTutorial.md

 List<DetectedObject> predictResult = predictor.predict(img);
 ~~~

+### SSD Sample Implementation
+All instructions above to build inference can be seen in the [Sample SSD implementation](../src/main/java/software/amazon/ai/examples/SsdExample.java).
+The followings is the build command to try it out.
-The example provided in this module applies the bounding boxes to a copy of the original image, stores the result
+The sample SSD code provided in this module applies the bounding boxes to a copy of the original image, stores the result
 a file called ssd.jpg in the provided output directory.

 The model, input image, output directory can all be provided as input.
 The available arguments are as follows: